 Q: Is there anyone who inspires you in your career?

 Courtney: My girlfriends.
 I’ve been lucky enough to have women surrounding me who are driven and passionate about what they do – regardless of whether it’s their careers or their hobbies or families.
 Being able to set aside time for a morning run or weekly happy hour with them has helped me immensely in my career.
 I can always bounce ideas or problems off of them, and I come out feeling better about addressing the challenges that come up every day at the business.

-We also had a chance to hear from two Sanctuary Medical Center experts: Cheryl Staurowsky, Licensed Medical Aesthetician with over 30 years of experience, and Krystie Lennox, Board-Certified Physician Assistant and Founder and Co-Director of the Aesthetic Extender Symposium.
+We also had a chance to hear from Sanctuary Medical Center expert: Cheryl Staurowsky, Licensed Medical Aesthetician with over 30 years of experience.

 Q: How has the support of other women helped you achieve your career goals?

 Cheryl: Words of encouragement are always the best way to grow one’s confidence!
 When this comes from other female professionals who have years of experience, especially if they are your co-workers, it’s the ULTIMATE strength to continue on your path to success.